What’s in it for ME?

 How does it work?

-If you’ve been a victim of crime, a trained facilitator will arrange to visit you to talk about the impact of what has happened, the consequences this might have had, and what could be done to make things better for you.
+A trained facilitator will arrange to visit you to talk about the crime and its impact on you and others around you, and what could be done to make things better for you.
 They will aim to understand your wishes and priorities, run through the options available, and check which one feels right for you.
 Taking part is entirely voluntary, and you are free to withdraw at any time.

-If you do decide to take part, your facilitator will support you throughout the whole process.
-They will visit you to clarify what you’d like from the process, and to make sure you are comfortable and happy to proceed.
+If you do decide to take part, your facilitator will support you throughout the whole process..
 During this time, they will also begin visiting the offender to determine their willingness to be involved.
 With your permission, they will open the channels of communication by relaying messages between you.
-Then, when you’re both ready, they will offer you the chance to meet in person to have a carefully structured conversation.
+Then, when you’re both ready, they will deliver that carefully structured conversation in whichever format you have decided.

 It’s your call…

 Remember… Restorative Justice can take place at any time in your journey of recovery and you should never feel pressured into doing it.
-When you’re ready or would simply like more information, give us a call on the number below.
+When you’re ready or would simply like more information, give us a call or email using the details below.

 - Download the information leaflet for additional information

-If you would like other support and advice following a crime, victims and their families throughout County Durham, Darlington and Cleveland can contact the Victim Care and Advice Service.
+If you would like other support and advice following a crime, victims and their families throughout County Durham, Darlington and Cleveland can contact the Victim Care and Advice Service (VCAS).

-You can contact them directly on Tel: 0303 0401099 or visit their website, or speak to the officer dealing with your case.
+You can contact them directly on Tel: 0303 0401099 or visit their website VCAS Website, or speak to the Hub officer who is dealing with your case who will be happy to support.